tokenized/docs/protocol-actions.md

     </tr>

     <tr>
-        <td>TokenQty</td>
+        <td>AuthorizedTokenQty</td>
         <td>
             uint(8)
         </td>
         <td>
-            The number of tokens to issue with this asset.
+            The number of tokens authorized to be issued for this asset.
 Set to greater than zero for fungible tokens.
 If the value is 1 then it becomes a non-fungible token, where the contract would have many assets.
 Set to 0 to represent a placeholder asset, where tokens are to be issued later, or to represent a decomissioned asset where all tokens have been revoked.
              Example: 1000000
         </td>
     </tr>